 Burgundy's interpretation of Cilan may not just be her imagination, as we see him in battle start toying with her needlessly and actually smiling in an sinister fashion.

 Is there something about Reggie that makes Paul's Electabuzz afraid of him when the former debuted?

 Johanna (Dawn's mom) is often thought of as a pageant mom, conditioning Dawn into contests and making her succeed so she can live through her achievements.
-Compare the original version of her character from Diamond and Pearl, who never once mentioned her Contest exploits to the Main Character until he walks into Hearthome City.
+Compare the original version of her character from Diamond and Pearl, who never once mentioned her Contest exploits to the Main Character until she or he walks into Hearthome City.
 On the other hand, she entirely lacks all the negative traits of the type.

 Since not much is known about Trip, it's become a fandom thing to make Trip have hidden depths that were never touched on in the anime.

 The most common interpretation is that Trip is secretly cute and psycho and is obsessed with the occult (given he has two ghost Pokémon in his party).